UICHCC/UIC-Research-Thesis-Template/README.md

 6. [FILE] **`thesis.tex`**: The most important file, defining the author's name, supervisor's name, the degree, date, and etc.

+7. [FILE] **`material/titleMemo.tex`**: Before the oral defence, the student needs to submit the title to the graduate school, thus, a memo is required for the submission of the thesis title.
+In the file, you may need to change the values of `\studentInfo`, including: NAME, ID, DEGREE, Study Length, DEPARTMENT, TITLE, ADVISOR.

 ## Acknowledgements

 * Dr.Li, [HKBU Thesis](https://github.com/lileipisces/HKBUthesis)